-Goshen Family Physicians: 1811 Charlton Ct Goshen, IN 46526 (574) 534-8200 On-call after-hours line: (574) 364-4146
+Goshen Family Physicians: 1811 Charlton Ct Goshen, IN 46526

+On-call after-hours line: (574) 364-4146

 The Goshen College Student Health Services Coordinator can assist students in connecting with Goshen Family Physicians.
 Please call Student Life at: (574) 535-7474.
+Assistance can be made available for graduate online students seeking health services in their location.
 All health records are kept in accordance with HIPAA laws and regulations.